 How to Hang Floating Candles on a Porch for Halloween

-I also don’t need to climb up on my porch to turn them on and off by hand.
+Since they work on a remote, I don’t need to climb up on my porch to turn them on and off.

 I’ve created a short video walking you through the steps; let me tell you how to do it.